 3. Increased cancer risk: When meat, poultry, or fish is cooked over high heat, such as with a charcoal grill, it can produce carcinogenic substances called heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs).
 These compounds have been linked to an increased risk of cancer, particularly colorectal, pancreatic, and breast cancer.
 It is important to use proper grilling techniques, such as marinating meat before cooking and avoiding excessive charring.

-See also How do you cook a rump roast in the oven
+See also How long to cook mini potatoes in oven

 4. Fire hazards: Cooking with charcoal can pose a fire hazard, especially when used improperly.
 Hot coals and embers can easily cause fires, especially in dry and windy conditions.
 It is important to always properly dispose of hot coals and ashes in designated containers and never leave a charcoal grill unattended.